Sai25Hajime/Simple_Recipe_Organizer/README.md

 4. Click Run in Android Studio to launch the app on your device or emulator.

 ## 🛠️ How It Works
-1.Adding a Recipe:
+1. Adding a Recipe:

 Navigate to the "Add Recipe" screen where you can input the recipe name, ingredients, steps, and optional image.

-2.Editing a Recipe:
+2. Editing a Recipe:

 You can modify any existing recipe by selecting it from the list and making the necessary changes.